fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewallipmacbinding_setting.html.markdown

 The following arguments are supported:

 * `bindthroughfw` - Enable/disable use of IP/MAC binding to filter packets that would normally go through the firewall.
+Valid values: `enable`, `disable`.
 * `bindtofw` - Enable/disable use of IP/MAC binding to filter packets that would normally go to the firewall.
+Valid values: `enable`, `disable`.
 * `undefinedhost` - Select action to take on packets with IP/MAC addresses not in the binding list (default = block).
+Valid values: `allow`, `block`.

 ## Attribute Reference